MCClientProject/Gibeon-Client/README.md

-2. Place both files in your .minecraft/mods folder.
+2. Place the .jar file in .minecraft/mods folder.